Regulations governing the forex broker license in Seychelles

 2. Licensing Requirements

-To obtain a Forex broker license, applicants must meet the following criteria:
+To obtain a forex brokerage license in Seychelles, applicants must meet the following criteria:

 • Company Registration: The applicant must be a Seychelles International Business Company (IBC) or a Seychelles Special License Company (CSL).